Green Bay metropolitan area

-The Green Bay metropolitan statistical area, as defined by the United States Census Bureau, is a metropolitan area in northeastern Wisconsin anchored by the City of Green Bay.
+The Green Bay metropolitan statistical area, as defined by the U.S. Office of Management and Budget, is a metropolitan area in northeastern Wisconsin anchored by the City of Green Bay.
 It is Wisconsin's fourth largest metropolitan statistical area by population.
-As of the 2020 Census, the MSA had a combined population of 328,268.
+As of the 2020 census, the MSA had a combined population of 328,268.
+The MSA is a component of the broader Green Bay–Shawano, WI Combined Statistical Area, which also includes the Shawano, WI micropolitan area (Menominee and Shawano Counties).
+The CSA had a total population of 373,404 at the 2020 census.